 Starbucks makes it convenient for you to go to the store and pick up your order.
 Since a large part of Starbucks’ demographics are people who are upwardly mobile, and on the go, the mobile app is a perfect way to buy items on the go with a mobile phone and pick them up in the store with a little pause.
 The Starbucks app lets the company offer all the benefits of a loyalty card, a referral program, and a customer rewards program to the same venue.
 The more you use, the more deals and free drinks you can get in your favorite stores.

 The app also recommends items to consumers by evaluating their shopping patterns and search history.
 It is worth noting that the ease of using the Starbucks app has been so profound since it was launched in 2011.
-In fact, more than 20 percent of all Starbucks transactions are now being made via the app.
+In fact, more than 20% of all Starbucks transactions are now being made via the app.
 The app is also available on all major mobile OS platforms to ensure optimum coverage.

-Do you know Starbucks is one of the most socially conscious businesses in the world?
+Did you know Starbucks is one of the most socially conscious businesses in the world?
 They have also used their brand to act as social activists at local and international levels.
 Starbucks is proudly LGBT-friendly and has built its stores as safe havens for people of all preferences.
 Many brands are now trying to break this line, but they often remain impartial on genuinely divisive topics.
 Starbucks also annually donates millions of dollars to refugees and migrants for humanitarian efforts worldwide, such as the Syrian crisis of 2015.

 Starbucks has also introduced an effort to integrate 10,000 military veterans into its workforce, a move that has been applauded nationwide.
 In short, Starbucks is socially conscious and does its best to impact the nation and the planet at large.